 This concept is usually regulated under FAR 15.
-The best value contract procurement process is used to choose the best government bid that is most advantageous to the agency.
+The FAR best value procurement process is used to choose the best government bid that is most advantageous to the agency.
 This process allows the agency first to compare each proposal to the solicitation requirements.

 Afterward, a best value contract award entails comparing each proposal to each other.
 Each proposal evaluation includes a comparison of price and non-price factors.
 Per the best value procurement definition, the agency looks at the strengths and weakness of each proposal.
 Then a best-value trade-off analysis takes place.

 Agency Evaluation Documentation Required